shivannis/xandr-docs-public/xandr-docs/articles/invest/auditing-creatives.md

     > [!NOTE]
     > Business days are from 9:00pm Sunday to 11:59pm Friday ET.

-    Xandr charges a fee for each audited creative.
+    Microsoft Advertising charges a fee for each audited creative.
 The **priority table** below lists the fee charged for audits conducted for different time durations.

     |Priority|Fee|Description|
     |---|---|---|